open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 1. Enter *the number of suppliers that will be permitted to tender* in `tender.secondStage.maximumCandidates`

-This requires the [Second Stage Description](https://github.com/open-contracting-extensions/ocds_secondStageDescription_extension) extension.

 1. Add *the criteria that will be used to select [the suppliers]* to `tender.selectionCriteria.description` or, if possible, split this into `SelectionCriterion` objects in the `tender/selectionCriteria/criteria` array.

-This requires the [Selection Criteria](https://github.com/open-contracting-extensions/ocds_selectionCriteria_extension) extension.

 1. If *the criteria that will be used to select [the suppliers]* are published as documents:
   1. For each document, add a `Document` object to the `tender/documents` array
   1. Set its `documentType` to 'selectionCriteria'
   1. Fill any other known information for the document ([`Document` object schema](https://standard.open-contracting.org/1.1/en/schema/reference/#document))

+This requires the [Second Stage Description](https://github.com/open-contracting-extensions/ocds_secondStageDescription_extension) and the [Selection Criteria](https://github.com/open-contracting-extensions/ocds_selectionCriteria_extension) extensions.

 </td>
       </tr>